WHAT CAUSES HIGH CHOLESTEROL?

 There are some factors affecting cholesterol levels that can't be changed, including a family history of raised cholesterol and increasing age (cholesterol levels increase with age).
-Also, about 1 in 500 people have high cholesterol levels caused by an inherited genetic condition called Familial Hypercholesterolaemia.2

 The cholesterol that naturally occurs in some foods such as eggs, prawns, liver and kidneys is known as ‘dietary cholesterol'.
 Dietary cholesterol usually has very little influence on blood cholesterol levels, so food like eggs and prawns can be eaten in moderation as part of a healthy and balanced diet.
 Eating too much saturated fat has a much bigger impact on blood cholesterol, so it's important to lower your intake of this type of fat.